badly-drawn-wizards/vangogh_oc_fix/README.md

 # Disclaimer
-I am no longer actively working on this project, but will accept PRs.
-If someone is willing to take over this project let me know.
+I am no longer actively working on this project. @lividhen is the currently maintaining thr project hopefully until a fix is merged into steamos and this project becomes obsolete.

 # Description
 A linux kernel module to override AMD Van Gogh APU PowerPlay limits for CPU.